reicalasso/beyond_transformer/docs/api/api_reference.md

         pass
 ```

-This API reference provides comprehensive documentation for all public classes and methods in the NSM library.
+This API reference provides comprehensive documentation for all public classes and methods in the PULSE library.
 Each component includes detailed parameter descriptions, return value information, and usage examples.

 For more detailed information about specific components, please refer to their respective module documentation.